 Contents: If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
 If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the localityName field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1.

-Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8) Required if the subject:organizationName field is present and subject:localityName field is absent.
+f.
+Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)

+Required if the subject:organizationName field, subject:givenName field, or subject:surname field are present and subject:localityName field is absent.